pooyadhgh/mern-graphql/README.md

 ### Overall Architecture

 - The Backend and the Frontend are separated and run independently in different ports.
-- For simplicity sake, `express-graphql` package is used in the backend to define api schemas and `mongoose` is used to connect our Express.js app to MongoDB.
+- For simplicity's sake, the `express-graphql` package is used in the backend to define api schemas, and `mongoose` is used to connect our Express.js app to MongoDB.
-- In the frontend, Hooks, utility functions, components, pages, and GraphQL files are provided in separate scalable directories.
+- In the front end, Hooks, utility functions, components, pages, and GraphQL files are provided in separate scalable directories.
-- The frontend application is created with [Vite](https://vitejs.dev/) instead of webpack.
+- The frontend application is created with [Vite](https://vitejs.dev/) instead of Webpack.
 (See [Why](https://vitejs.dev/guide/why.html)) and [Vitest](https://vitest.dev/) is configured as the main test runner instead of `jest`, aligned with `react-testing-library`.

 ### Accessibility

 - All elements are responsive to the viewport.
-- Best practices are used to create the forms, labels, and inputs for keyboard-only, non-sighted users or users who disable styles.
+- Best practices are used to create the forms, labels, and inputs for keyboard-only, non-sighted users, or users who disable styles.
 - Inputs have feedback while it is focused and proper label and placeholder to help users.
 - Elements are organized to easily navigate with assistive technology, like screen readers and keyboards.
 - Feedback (visual and text) is sent to the user in different situations.